TUDelftNAS/Delftvisor/design/design.md

 This message is deprecated in openflow 1.3, don't do anything.

 ### MultipartRequest
+Support only the bare minimum so an experiment can be done where the hypervisor runs on top of itself.
+This would at least involve the PortDescription message.
-Return a Bad Request error with type Bad Multipart.
+Otherwise return a Bad Request error with type Bad Multipart.
 This indicates that this type of multipart message is not supported.

 Providing statistics is currently out of scope for this project.